HassanBoukhamseen/visualizer/README.md

 <li>Hierarchal Clustering</li>
 </ul>
 <p>For that to be possible, the application accepts a standard format where features come first, and the
-independent comes last in a csv format.
+independent variable comes last in a csv format.
 Please refer to the following image for an example.</p>
 <img src="example.png"/>
 <p>Observe that both Age and the Estimated Salary are independent variables, and the variable the user wishes to predict comes last in the table.</p>
 <p>As for the graphical user interface, the interface is meant to be simple